Living It Up (Stakka Bo song)

-"Living It Up" is a 1993 music single by Stakka Bo from the 1993 album Supermarket.
+"Living It Up" is a 1993 music single by Stakka Bo from his 1993 album Supermarket.

 The song peaked at #38 on the Swedish chart.

+The song features a lead vocal by Stakka Bo and Oskar Franzén, with additional vocals by Nana Hedin.

 Music video

-The music video has a water theme and is set in a white space with Stakka Bo and Oskar Franzén performing.
+The music video has a water theme and is set in a white space with Stakka Bo, Oskar Franzén and Nana Hedin performing.
 UNICEF Goodwill Ambassador Roger Moore appears in the video saying "Children in Nepal need fresh water.
 You can help."